-- 1. Tilt the center section and wing assemblies by raising the rear of the HSL upward until it is completely upright.
-The center section is tilted upright by retracting the large tilt cylinder located over the hitch (circuit with red hose wrap.) - 2.
-Fold the wing assemblies forward by retracting the wing fold cylinders.
-Keep the wing gauge wheels in the proximity of the ground for safety.
-Fold the wing assemblies forward until they are approximately one foot away from the wing rests (circuit with yellow hose wrap.) - 3.
+- Tilt the center section and wing assemblies up by raising the rear of the HSL upward until it is near completely upright. - The center section is tilted upright by retracting the large tilt cylinder located over the hitch (red circuit). - 3.
+Fold the wing assemblies forward by retracting the wing fold cylinders (yellow circuit). - 4.
 Tip the center section top rearward far enough to lift the wing frames several inches above the wing rest saddles located on the hitch.
-The center section is tilted backward by extending the large cylinder located over the hitch (circuit with red hose wrap.) - 4.
-With the wing assemblies just above the wing rest saddles, further retract the wing fold cylinders to position the wing assemblies over the wing rest saddles (circuit with yellow hose wrap. - 5.
+The center section is tilted backward by extending the large cylinder located over the hitch (red circuit). - 5.
+With the wing assemblies just above the wing rest saddles, further retract the wing fold cylinders to position the wing assemblies over the wing rest saddles (yellow circuit). - 6.
 With the wing assemblies over the wing rest saddles, lower the wing assemblies into the wing rest saddles by further retracting the large tilt cylinder over the hitch.
-Retract the large tilt cylinder until the wings are at rest in the wing rest saddles (circuit with red hose wrap.)
+Retract the large tilt cylinder until the wings are at rest in the wing rest saddles (red circuit).